hbowie/clubplanner/docs/index.md

 The first time you launch Club Planner, or after selecting **Open** from the **File** menu, you will be presented with a series of Open dialogs that will ask you to specify the folder containing Club Records, the folder for the desired Operating Year, and the Events folder.
 There is no default location publish for these folder.
 You can create the necessary folders outside of Club Planner, before launching it, or can create the new folders from within the Open dialogs.
 Again, it is recommended that the folder containing Club Records be a shared [Dropbox][] folder.

+<h3 id="import-minutes">Import Minutes</h3>

+This allows the program to import a minutes file.
+The data in the minutes file will then be used to update the referenced events.
+See the [Club Planner Minutes File Format](#club-planner-minutes-file-format) section for information about the file format.

+<h3 id="export-minutes">Export Minutes</h3>

+This allows the program to export a minutes file.
+The minutes file will be in Markdown format, and can be easily published to a web site.
+See the [Club Planner Minutes File Format](#club-planner-minutes-file-format) section for information about the file format.

 <h3 id="backup">Backup</h3>